Corporate governance

 Training for Directors and Audit & Supervisory Board Members

-The Company implements trainings that allow Directors and Audit & Supervisory Board Members to deepen their understanding of their respective roles, responsibilities, etc. We intend to make the training an opportunity in which Directors and Audit & Supervisory Board Members take part together in principle, so that they can share information on their respective roles, responsibilities, etc.
+The Company provides training sessions to help Directors and Audit & Supervisory Board Members deepen their understanding of their roles and responsibilities.
+We intend to make the training an opportunity in which Directors and Audit & Supervisory Board Members take part together, in principle, so that they can share information on their respective roles, responsibilities, etc.

 When a new Outside Director or a new Outside Audit & Supervisory Board Member assumes post in the Company, the Company will explain to the person the corporate philosophy, lines of business, finances, organizations, etc. In addition, the Company will prepare opportunities, such as interaction with Directors, Managing Officers and employees in the Company, attendance at various meetings related to business operation and management, and joining of factory inspections, to ensure that the person can deepen their understanding of the Company.